 Pete Episcopo had a vision.
-When he started at Brevard Public Schools in Viera, Florida, the digital-media artist wanted to share his love of all things digital and teach essential 21st-century skills so students could be better prepared for post-secondary education after high school.
-After filling in for a teacher and “transforming the class” by teaching PhotoShop, Illustrator and InDesign, he spent the summer creating a visual-design curriculum, and now his classes are among the district’s most popular.
+When he started at Brevard Public Schools in Viera, Florida, the digital-media artist wanted to share his love of all things digital and teach essential 21st-century skills so students could be better prepared for postsecondary education after high school.
+After filling in for a teacher and “transforming the class” by teaching PhotoShop, Illustrator and Brevard County students learn 21st-century workforce skills while studying photography, graphic design, and more in the district’s digital art academy.
+InDesign, he spent the summer creating a visual-design curriculum, and now his classes are among the district’s most popular.

 Episcopo’s students learn to use online photo libraries, scan images, take digital photos, edit audio and video files and master the world of digital storytelling with Adobe Creative Suite technology.

 To expand the program, he helped the district hire graphic designer Barbara Fine, who teaches communications technology at Palm Bay High School.
 In her classes, students work in teams on projects

 Pete Episcopo shares his digital media experience with eager students. similar to the jobs designers do.
 For instance, they design logos, letterheads, advertisements and home pages—what are collectively known as an identity package—for clients.
 They create magazine covers and movie posters and have even designed their own fonts.
 “The classes have exploded.
 Unfortunately, I have to turn students away,” Fine says.